 Modern slavery is a heinous crime and a morally reprehensible act that deprives a person's liberty and dignity for another person's gain.
 It is a real problem for millions of people around the world, including many in developed countries, who are being kept and exploited in various forms of slavery.
 Every company is at risk of being involved in this crime through its own operations and its supply chain.

-Zeus Packaging UK Ltd (the “Company”) acknowledges the provisions of the modern slavery act 2015 and will ensure transparency within the organisation and with suppliers of goods and services to the organisation.
-The Company is satisfied from its own due diligence that there is no evidence of any act of modern day slavery or human trafficking within our own organisation.
+Zeus (the “Company”) acknowledges the provisions of the modern slavery act 2015 and will ensure transparency within the organisation and with suppliers of goods and services to the organisation.
+The Company is satisfied from its own due diligence that there is no evidence of any act of modern-day slavery or human trafficking within our own organisation.

 Zeus Provides a one stop shop for all your packaging supply needs in the UK as well as Ireland and various locations around the world inside and outside of the EU

 We establish a relationship of trust and integrity with all our approved suppliers, which is built upon mutually beneficial factors.
 Our supplier selection and on-boarding procedure includes due diligence of the supplier's reputation, respect for the law, compliance with health, safety and environmental standards, and references.